Featured Answer: What are All-on-4 dental implants?

 - Digital treatment planning -- The CBCT data is imported into surgical planning software where Dr. Fatima virtually positions each implant in three dimensions, accounting for bone density, nerve proximity (the inferior alveolar nerve in the mandible), sinus location, and the final prosthesis design.
 A surgical guide is 3D-printed from this plan.

-- Surgery day -- All four implants are placed in a single appointment under local anesthesia with sedation options (nitrous oxide or oral conscious sedation) available.
+- Surgery day -- A trusted local oral surgeon places all four implants in a single appointment, following Dr. Fatima's plan.
 Remaining failing teeth are extracted as needed.
-The surgical guide ensures each implant is placed exactly as planned.
-In many cases, a provisional (temporary) set of fixed teeth is attached the same day--you walk out with teeth.
+The 3D-printed surgical guide built from that plan helps place each implant according to the CBCT plan — no freehand guesswork.
+In many cases, Dr. Fatima then attaches a provisional (temporary) set of fixed teeth the same day, so you walk out with teeth.

 - Healing period (3-6 months) -- The implants undergo osseointegration--biological fusion with the jawbone--while you function comfortably on the provisional bridge.
 A soft-food diet is recommended for six to eight weeks.
 Follow-up appointments at two weeks, six weeks, and three months monitor healing.